-This methodology has been applied to India and Indonesia in Asia Pacific, and South Africa and Nigeria in sub-Saharan Africa in order to compute an estimate of the benefit for each country.
-The computed value of per-capita benefit for Indonesia is then used as a proxy for the benefit per person in middle-income developing Asia Pacific countries22, while per-capita benefit for India is used as the basis for computing the total benefit for the rest of developing Asia Pacific23.
+This methodology has been applied to India and Indonesia in Asia Pacific, and Nigeria and South Africa in sub-Saharan Africa in order to compute an estimate of the benefit for each country.
+These countries were chosen because they are large and can be taken as representative for groups of low and middle incomes countries in each region.

+The computed value of per-capita benefit for Indonesia is then used as a proxy for the benefit per person in middle-income developing Asia Pacific countries27, while per-capita benefit for India is used as the basis for computing the total benefit for the rest of developing Asia Pacific28.
 It should be noted that only countries that show some level of support for the band have been included in this analysis.
-To derive an estimate for all of Asia Pacific, the benefits from middle-income countries and the rest of Asia Pacific are added to the benefits from high-income countries24, for which the per capita benefit from the release of the 1.4 GHz band is assumed to be the same as in EEA.
+To derive an estimate for all of Asia Pacific, the benefits from middle-income countries and the rest of Asia Pacific are added to the benefits from high-income countries29, for which the per capita benefit from the release of the 1.4 GHz band is assumed to be the same as in EEA.

-For Africa, the per-capita value for South Africa is used as a proxy for middle-income sub-Saharan African countries25, while the value for Nigeria is assumed to be representative of the rest of sub-Saharan Africa.
+For Africa, the per-capita value for South Africa is used as a proxy for middle-income sub-Saharan African countries30, while the value for Nigeria is assumed to be representative of the rest of sub-Saharan Africa.

-A.2 Modelling assumptions
+A.3 Modelling assumptions

-A.2.1 Demographic and market assumptions
+A.3.1 Demographic and market assumptions